Steve Pieczenik: Early life and education

 Pieczenik was born in Havana, Cuba on December 7, 1943, to Russian-Polish parents, and spent his early childhood in France.
 His father, a doctor from Dombrovicz who studied and worked in Toulouse, France, fled to Poland before World War II.
 His mother, a Russian Jew from Białystok, Poland, fled Europe after much of her family was killed.

 The couple met in Portugal and relocated to Toulouse, France.
 After living in Toulouse for six years, Pieczenik's family migrated to Cuba, where Pieczenik was born, and then to the United States, where they settled in Harlem, New York City.

 At the age of 16, Pieczenik received a scholarship to Cornell University, where he graduated with a BA degree in pre-medicine and psychology in 1964.
 He later received his M.D. from Cornell University Medical College.
-He earned a PhD in international relations from MIT while studying at Harvard Medical School.
+He claims he earned a PhD in international relations from MIT while studying at Harvard Medical School.
 During his psychiatry residency at Harvard, Pieczenik was awarded the Harry E. Solomon award for his paper "The hierarchy of ego-defence mechanisms in foreign policy decision making".

 Pieczenik is fluent in five languages, including Russian, Spanish and French.